 Utilizing both yoga and mindfulness together in addiction treatment can help a person stay connected to their emotions, thoughts, and behaviors.
 These tools are often helpful when a person is triggered or is experiencing withdrawals or cravings.

-Yoga Therapy For Addiction Treatment At Swift River
+Yoga Therapy For Addiction Treatment At Vertava Health of Massachusetts

-At Swift River, in Massachusetts, yoga therapy for addiction is offered every day to those in stage two of residential treatment.
+At Vertava Health of Massachusetts, in Massachusetts, yoga therapy for addiction is offered every day to those in stage two of residential treatment.
 The daily, one-hour class is led by one of several yoga-certified individuals on staff.

-Stage two is the learning stage of treatment, where the staff at Swift River works with the residents to help them develop appropriate coping strategies and overall well-being.
+Stage two is the learning stage of treatment, where the staff at Vertava Health of Massachusetts works with the residents to help them develop appropriate coping strategies and overall well-being.

 Yoga therapy for addiction as well as many other activities are offered during this stage of treatment, to help residents obtain new skill-sets and tools to manage their recovery.
-To learn more about our treatment program, contact Swift River today.
+To learn more about our treatment program, contact Vertava Health of Massachusetts today.

 - Complement Therapies in Medicine — A Narrative Review of Yoga and Mindfulness as Complementary Therapies for Addiction